 Making use of other disciplines like psychology, anthropology, sociology and philosophy, educational research sets out to conduct its activity in a rigorous and systematic way.
 Due to the broad base for the methodology of educational research, the results are not always generalizable and have to be interpreted in the context of the used methodology.

 This course offers an introduction to the theory and practice of alternative education.
 Develop your ideas about what kind of teacher you want to be and how to create a classroom atmosphere based on having confidence in children, with room to develop their own potential.
 Ideas as independence and responsibility for oneself as well as for others play an important part.
 In alternative schools children’s needs and the relationship with the teacher are dealt with in an innovative way.

-The masters-level module, which can also be taken as a stand-alone short course at our London centre, is to explore critically a range of sociological and political perspectives on social justice, citizenship, social inequalities and social exclusion/inclusion.
+The aim of this masters-level module, which can also be taken as a stand-alone short course at our London centre, is to explore critically a range of sociological and political perspectives on social justice, citizenship, social inequalities and social exclusion/inclusion.

-This masters-level module, which can also be taken as a stand-alone short course at our London centre, will provide participants with an introduction to a range of research approaches and methods.
+This masters-level module, which can also be taken as a stand-alone short course at our London centre, aims to introduce participants to a range of human rights issues in education.

 The module takes a relevant theme each session (such as learning through fieldwork) and examines what research into this theme has contributed to the debate.